 Their first victim was Pauline Reade, 16, who was taken on her way to a disco on July 12 1963.

-In November that year, John Kilbride, 12, disappeared after being snatched from Ashton Market.
+In November 1963, John Kilbride, 12, disappeared after being snatched from Ashton Market.

 Keith Bennett, 12, was taken on June 16 1964 after he left home to visit his grandmother.